ooumlil/inception_42/project/README.md

 # Inception

+#### Goal : This project aims to broaden your knowledge of system administration by using Docker.

 ## What is a Docker Container?

 > A Docker Container is a sandboxed process on your machine that is isolated from all other processes on the host machine.
 That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
 Docker has worked to make these capabilities approachable and easy to use.
 To summarize, a container: